 The measures of localized potential accessibility were carried out on the Lyon metropolitan area.
 This perimeter encompasses 59 municipalities containing 1.3 million inhabitants over an area of 534 km2.
-We examined all the contact points offering "essential" services, such as basic postage services and pick-up of packages or items.
-These points could therefore be Community Postal Agencies, Post Offices, or Post Relay Points (see Map 1).
+We examined all the contact points offering "basic" postal services, such as postage services and pick-up of parcels or other mail items.
+These points could be Post Offices, Community Postal Agencies or Post Relay Points1 (see Map 1).